MarianoMolina/project_alice/README.md

 The project consists of three main components:

-1. Backend (Node.js with Express - TS) -> Manages the MongoDB, LM Studio generations and the file system, including serving files for the frontend.
+1. Backend (Node.js with Express - TS) -> Manages the MongoDB, io generations and the file system, including serving files for the frontend.
 2. Workflow (Python - Pydantic) -> Handles (most) of the logic, interacts with external APIs, consumes the Database through the Backend, and reads from the file system.
 Main endpoints are task execution and chat response generation.
 3. Frontend (React - TS) -> UI that consumes/interacts with the DB and file system through the Backend and calls Workflow's endpoints to trigger executions.